packpack/packpack/README.md

 Please see [config.yml][config.yml] for advanced examples.

-### Extension
+## Extension

 **PackPack's** [configuration file][config.yml] works like a Makefile on steroids.
 By default, PackPack executes tasks in the following order:
 `clean` => `tarball` => `build` => `upload`.

-It's possible to add custom tasks to your `.packpack.yml` and execute them thought PackPack.
+It's possible to add custom tasks to your `.packpack.yml` and execute them via PackPack.
 For instance, if you want to collect the code coverage information for a C/C++ project, create `.packpack.yml` file with the following content: